A Manifold Perspective on the Statistical Generalization of Graph Neural Networks: Generalization analysis of GNNs based on manifolds

-Theorem \ref{thm:generalization-node-gauss} shows that the generalization gap decreases approximately linearly with the number of nodes $N$ in the logarithmic scale and that it also increases with the dimension of the underlying manifold $d$.
+Theorem \ref{thm:generalization-node-gauss} shows that the generalization gap decreases approximately linearly with the number of nodes $N$ in the logarithmic scale, that is, $\log(GA) = \tilde \ccalO(-\log N)$ with $\tilde\ccalO$ as the $\ccalO$ notation that ignores logarithmic orders, and that it also increases with the dimension of the underlying manifold $d$.
 Another observation is that the generalization gap scales with the size of the GNN architecture.
-Most importantly, we note the bound increases linearly with the spectral continuity constant $C_L$ (Definition \ref{def:low-pass}) -- a smaller $C_L$ leads to a smaller generalization gap bound, and thus a better generalization capability.
+Most importantly, we note the bound increases linearly with the spectral continuity constant $C_L$ (Assumption \ref{ass:low-pass}) -- a smaller $C_L$ leads to a smaller generalization gap bound, and thus a better generalization capability.
 While a smaller $C_L$ leads to a smoother GNN, it discriminates fewer spectral components and, therefore, possesses worse discriminability.
-Consequently, we may observe a larger training loss with these smooth filters, presenting a trade-off between generalization and discriminative capabilities.
+Consequently, we may observe a larger training loss with these smooth filters, as filters with worse discriminability encompass a smaller hypothesis function class and deteriorate the GNNs' approximation to the target functions during training.
 Since the testing loss can be upper bounded by the sum of training loss and the bound of generalization gap, on a smoother GNN (a smaller $C_L$), the performance on the training data will be closer to the performance on unseen testing data.
 Therefore, having a GNN with a smaller spectral continuity constant $C_L$ can guarantee more generalizable performance over unseen data from the same manifold.
 This also indicates that similar testing performance can be achieved by either a GNN with smaller training loss and worse generalization or a GNN with larger training loss and better generalization.
 In all, this indicates that there exists an optimal point to take the best advantage of the trade-off between a smaller generalization gap and better discriminability, resulting in a smaller testing loss decided by the spectral continuity constant of the GNN.